-As time passes, be sure to acknowledge their accomplishments in their process, as this can help them see the positive achievements in their life.
-Listening to their experiences and thoughts can be difficult, and you may worry you will not know what to say or do, but just remember to be empathetic, to avoid minimizing their experience, and to ask questions that help them process their feelings.
+As time passes, be sure to acknowledge their accomplishments in their process, which can help them see the positive achievements in their lives.
+Listening to their experiences and thoughts can be difficult.
+You may worry you will not know what to say or do, but remember to be empathetic, avoid minimizing their expertise, and ask questions that help them process their feelings.

 When your friend is not ready to talk, you can still support their emotional needs just by being there.
-By providing the practical help we mentioned above and just showing up regularly, you are letting them know that you are there for them, whenever they are ready.
+By providing the practical help we mentioned above and just showing up regularly, you let them know that you are there for them whenever they are ready.

 Support Them in Getting Help

 Sometimes, dealing with trauma is too intense for people to handle on their own.
-If you notice that your loved one is really struggling, if they are isolating themselves, or if their emotions are causing them to make unhealthy or harmful choices in their life, you may suggest that they seek professional help for dealing with their emotional trauma.
+Suppose you notice that your loved one is struggling.
+In that case, if they are isolating themselves, or if their emotions are causing them to make unhealthy or harmful choices in their life, you may suggest that they seek professional help for dealing with their emotional trauma.